College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-What Colgate Fin Aid Are You Eligible For?
+What Colgate Fin Aid Will You Get?

 The total cost of attendance at Colgate University can seem overwhelming, but remember that the majority of students receive some sort of financial assistance.
 This could be in the form of scholarships, grants, work-study, or loans.